-This part two of a post that originated on LinkedIn in October of 2015.
+This is part two of a post that originated on LinkedIn in October of 2015.
 The title of the post was

 My thoughts on the subject are skewed by human bias.
 The bias comes from my years in the profession and the market segment I worked with and in.
-My career has been mostly corporate, government, and law enforcement.
+My career has been mostly corporate, government, military, and law enforcement.
 I do not understand the private security (Those that market and supply protective services to the corporate community), and entertainment market – I have little or no experience working with that segment of the profession.
 This is not a criticism; it is a statement of fact.

 The same question was asked by a small number of Private Security proprietors, that is where the WOW came from.